syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 ### Maximum display item in dropdown column

-Restrict the number of suggestions displayed and have the remaining items loaded by selecting LoadMore.We can restrict maximum suggestion to be displayed with the `MaximumSuggestion` property.
-We can set the desire text for the displaying the Load more text with the property `LoadMoreText`.
+Restrict the number of suggestions displayed and get the remaining items loaded by selecting LoadMore.You can restrict maximum suggestion to be displayed with the `MaximumSuggestion` property.
+You can set the desired text for displaying the Load more text using the `LoadMoreText` property.

 {% tabs %}
 {% highlight c# %}